Accessibility statement

 Biography

 Akinbowale received a BSc in Archaeology/Geography (Combined Honours) from the University of Ibadan, Nigeria in 2010 and completed an MSc in Environmental Archaeology in 2014 from the same institution.
 He also studied for an MSc in Environmental Management at Pan African University, Institute of Life and Earth Sciences, Nigeria in 2015.
-He then proceeded for his PhD at the Universitat Rovira i Virgili, Tarragona Spain and Università degli Studi di Ferrara, Italy, which he completed in 2019.
-His PhD research was on landscape analyses and mobility dynamics for raw materials procurement in Calerizo de Cáceres, Spain using Geographic Information System and Remote Sensing techniques to understand human occupation of this part of southwestern Iberian Peninsula during Middle Pleistocene, with respect to mobility and raw materials acquisition strategies.
+In 2019, he was awarded an International Doctorate in Quaternary and Prehistory degree by Universitat Rovira I Virgili, Tarragona, Spain and Universita degli Studi di Ferrara, Italy, having been awarded the Erasmus Mundus Joint Doctorate Programme Scholarship between 2016 and 2019.
+His PhD research on landscape analyses and mobility dynamics of raw materials procurement strategies in Calerizo de Cáceres Spain employed Geographic Information System and landscape modelling techniques to understand human occupation of this area of southwestern Iberian Peninsula during Middle Pleistocene.

-Akinbowale joined the Department of Archaeology in 2021 as a Postdoctoral Research Associate on the ‘MAEASaM: Mapping Africa’s Endangered Archaeological Sites and Monuments’ project led by Dr. Stephanie Wynne-Jones.
-The project, which is generously supported by Arcadia – a charitable fund of Lisbet Rausing and Peter Baldwin - aims to identify archaeological sites and monuments in sub-Saharan Africa using remote sensing, desk-based research, and archaeological surveys to create digital records of these sites and monuments.
+Akinbowale joined the Department of Archaeology in April 2021 as a Postdoctoral Research Associate on the ‘MAEASaM - Mapping Africa’s Endangered Archaeological Sites and Monuments’ Project.
+The project aims to identify archaeological sites and monuments in selected African countries using GIS, remote sensing, desk-based research, and archaeological surveys to create digital records of sites and monuments.

 Research